 interpreter looks for macros.

 The system administrator may make some macros available from

 the macros subdirectory of

 ne’s global directory.
 See Arguments.

-Since loading a macro each time it is invoked would be a rather slow and expensive process, once a macro has been executed it is cached internally.
-Subsequent invocations of the macro will used the cached version.
+Since loading a macro each time it is invoked would be a rather slow and expensive process, once a named macro has been executed it is cached internally.
+Subsequent invocations of the named macro will use the cached version.

 Warning: while path and file names are case sensitive

 when initially loading macros, loaded macro names are not case

 sensitive or path sensitive.

 ne only caches the file name of an